-The Trust's work is funded by a large body of investments, managed for us by Cazanove Capital Management, in the main using stock market based investments.
-Because of this we are always concerned about the general economic climate and we are generally pleased with the direction in which the economy is moving.
-The longterm growth trend on our portfolio has been generally positive since the 2008 falls, and it currently shows a growth of nearly 15% overall on our December 2007 valuation.
-The growth in 2014 itself was not very high at just under 3%.
+The nature of our portfolio means we are always concerned about the general economic climate and we are generally pleased with the direction in which the economy is moving.
+The long-term growth trend on our portfolio has been generally positive since the 2008 falls, and it currently shows a growth of nearly 11% overall on our December 2007 valuation.
+The fall in the portfolio's valuation in 2015 itself was just under 4%.

-That income levels have been maintained throughout is very healthy, and fortunately there has been no adverse impact on the levels of grants distributed.
+The income levels maintained throughout are healthy, and fortunately there has been no adverse impact on the levels of grants distributed.
 Full details of our current valuations are at the end of the financial statements.